FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

 #### HybridOS CoAP Server

+CoAP, the Constrained Application Protocol, is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.

+Although the IoT device which can run HybridOS is not a constrained node, but the other devices connected to the device powered by HybridOS are constrained nodes.
+Therefore, HybridOS provides a CoAP server which can serves other nodes.

+Again, the HybridOS CoAP Server provides the same mechanism as HybridOS HTTP Server.
+You can implement the request responder of CoAP in your app or service, while the server hides the details of the implementation of the protocol and the security.

 #### HybridOS Streaming Server

 HybridOS Streaming Server can encode a H.264/265 media stream in RTMP and push